Advik01-byte/Python-Projects/README.md

 python<python version> -u <path to your project>
 ```
 Replace `<path to your project>` with the actual path.
-Replace `<python version>` with the actual version (Remember to write no spaces when you're writing the python version after `python`!)
+Replace `<python version>` with the actual version (Remember to write no spaces when you're writing the python version after `python`)

 ## If you want to run `cow.py` then type this in command prompt:
 ```